-10 Healthier (And Not Soggy!)
-Dishes To Bring To A Summer Picnic
+10 Better-For-You Dishes To Bring To A Summer Picnic

 A kale salad made ahead of time is a good, easy healthy dish to bring.
 You can throw the dressing on before you go and the salad won't be soggy when you get there.
 It tastes even better the longer the dressing sits!